 OSHA has determined that COVID-19 is a covered hazard and employers must act reasonably to prevent occupational exposures.
 OSHA and the US Centers for Disease Control have issued guidance for employers on disinfecting workplaces and implementing protocols designed to reduce the risk of COVID-19 exposures.
 Employers failing to make reasonable efforts to reduce exposures run the risk of administrative sanctions and negligence lawsuits.

 The New Jersey Worker and Community Right to Know Act requires employers to ensure that containers containing hazardous substances are properly labelled.

 New Jersey’s Smoke-Free Air Act prohibits smoking and the use of vapor or electronic smoking devices in the workplace.
 However, employers are prohibited from taking adverse action against an applicant/employee who uses tobacco unless the exclusion is reasonably related to the employment.

 New Jersey’s Workers’ Compensation Law requires employers to secure workers’ compensation coverage.
 Failure to insure is a disorderly persons offense and, if willful, a crime of the fourth degree.

 Under the FMLA, employers of 50 or more must provide qualifying employees with 12 weeks of unpaid protected leave in the event of personal or family illness.

 New Jersey law provides additional job protections for employees unable to work for medical or family reasons, including the following.

 New Jersey also has a wide range of state-administered benefit funds available to employees during periods of unemployment.
 These plans are funded by employer and employee payroll taxes and include the following:

-Both federal and state COBRA laws require most health plans to offer employees an option to continue coverage for a limited time period after a "qualifying event" such as termination of employment, divorce, separation, loss of dependent status, or death of a covered employee.
+Both federal and state COBRA laws require most health plans to offer employees an option to continue coverage for a limited time after a "qualifying event" such as termination of employment.

 Termination of At-Will Employees